hitachi-rd-cv/omnidet-rotinv/README.md

 | scenario1/top-0 | 101 | 288 |

 ### CVRG
-<p>The dataset can be downloaded from [here](http://cvrg.iyte.edu.tr/ "CVRG").
-The dataset we used is Dataset 1 of 4) Omnidirectional and panoramic image dataset (with annotations) to be used for human and car detection.</p>
+The dataset can be downloaded from [here](http://cvrg.iyte.edu.tr/ "CVRG").
+The dataset we used is Dataset 1 of 4) Omnidirectional and panoramic image dataset (with annotations) to be used for human and car detection.

-<p>The annotations are placed in "cvrg" directory in each tar file.
-Annotation statistics are as follows:</p>
+The annotations are placed in "cvrg" directory in each tar file.
+Annotation statistics are as follows:

 | Sequence name | #Annotation files | #Instances |
 | :--- | ---: | ---: |